pauloevpr/layer2-interview-dotnet-challenge/README.md

 ### Domain Layer

 #### Entities
-As candidate you are expected to implement rich and testable domain entities that handle all the core business logic.
+As a candidate you are expected to implement rich and testable domain entities that handle all the core business logic.
 To be successful in this assessment, your domain entities implementation must be guided by Domain-Drive Design techniques such as rich-persistence-ignorant entities, aggregates and value objects.

 The sample solution contains a project named **Layer2.Domain**.
 Please use this project to add the source code for your domain implementation.